oindrilasaha/GANorCON/ReadME.md

 Place the folder where all checkpoints are stored in --resume for both cases.

-Results using the above script for various configurations should be similar to:
+The above code prints the mean IoU by doing 5-fold cross validation for all saved checkpoints.
+Results using the above script for various configurations should be as below:

 Model | fcn | UNet
 --- | --- | ---